alex-w-hunt/CTF_Writeups/Hack The Box/Editorial.md

         </script>
 ```

-Taking note that this script was printing the uploaded file path to the console, this sent me looking for a file upload vulnerability.
+Taking note that this script was printing the uploaded file path to the console as well initiating the request upon clicking "Preview", this sent me looking for a file upload vulnerability.
 Interestingly, this app makes great use a best practice in mitigating file upload vulnerabilities— it is changing the filename to a long, random ID upon upload.
 This however is obviously counteracted by the fact that it then displays the path and new name directly to the user in the web console.
 <img width="772" height="264" alt="image" src="https://github.com/user-attachments/assets/226874b3-bfd5-4590-8f02-bff5efd9f568" />
 _Burp Suite request/response showing the new filename returned to the user_

 I overcommitted to this path a bit too long.
 Due to the server returning the filepath alongside a lack of _any_ file type filters, this initially felt like a very strong point of entry that could lead to RCE.
 However, I eventually realized that the `/static/uploads` folder would not execute code.
 I later confirmed that the Nginx server was being used as a simple proxy and was not routing any files to an interpreter.
 This alongside the flask app itself having no way to execute the files meant that code execution from arbitrary file upload in this way would be a dead end.

 I then looked toward the URL submission parameter, as anything that is accepting URLs without filtering screams Server Side Request Forgery (SSRF).
-While it definitely smelled like SSRF, I was initially tripped up by the fact that requests to http://localhost would simply time out, and didn't _seem_ to return any data.
+While it definitely smelled like SSRF, I was initially tripped up by the fact that requests to `http://localhost` would simply time out, and didn't _seem_ to return any data.
 After playing with requests to `/upload-cover` in Burp Suite, I eventually realized that it WAS returning data, as it save the contents of the original request and then make a second request to display that content.
 This was later confirmed via the python code from the app itself below.
 ```python
 # If cover comes from an URL
 if url_bookcover: